CTRNet/test_atim2/scripts/v2.7.0/ReadMe.txt

    ### 7 # Charts feature to complete reports
    -----------------------------------------------------------

-   A new feature has been developped to add charts to reports.
+   A new feature has been developed to add charts to reports.

    TODO: